idevelopforyou/idevelopforyou/README.md

 - 👋 Hi, I’m idevelopforyou
-- 👀 I’m interested in programing and cybersecurity...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ethical hacking and python...
+- 🌱 I’m currently learning as an autodidact through tutorials and websites
-- 💞️ I’m looking to collaborate on (dont know yet, i'm new to github)...
+- 💞️ I’m looking for experienced web developers who can guide me.
+This will fit my learning needs perfectly
 - 📫

 <!---